sjwarner/LocalHackDay2017Workshops/AITalk/AITALK.md

 If you partner with other people that are excited about programming, then you can get excited yourself and you'll get a lot done!
 However, a formal course is also good because it will teach it to you in a formal way with a framework etc.

 Be careful when programming - it is a fluid discipline.
 You're on a bleeding edge and you have to keep up to date with all of the technologies!

+Keep up to date with different paradigms - this is important as it really changes your work and how you can work (efficiently).